adon-cloudcannon/landing-page-test/src/collections/posts/adding-a-responsive-html-table-to-your-cloudcannon-site.md

 ---
 _schema: default
-title: Adding a responsive HTML table to your CloudCannon site
+title: Adding a responsive HTML table to your static site
 breadcrumb_title:
 description: >-
   Add a responsive HTML table with the new web component <table-saw>, which